iwanbk/gosqlbencher/README.md

 It could generate Go profiling data with `prof-mode` option, so we could have better insight about how SQL package work under various scenarios.

+## Configuration

+The `gosqlbencher` configuration is called `plan` file.
+It is called `plan` instead of `config` because it is not a mere config, it contatins the benchmarking procedures to be executed by `gosqlbencher`.

+The best docs for the configuration right now is the `godoc` page for [`Plan`](https://godoc.org/github.com/iwanbk/gosqlbencher/plan#Plan).

+There are also benchmark plan examples in [examples](./examples) directory.

+## How It Works

+1. Query is benchmarked by allowing query to be specified in the plan file.
+It supports two mode on substituing the value in query:
+- placholder: something like `$1` in postgresql or `?` in mysql is supported
+- standard Go `fmt`: using `%d` for integer or `%s` for string

+The value will then be generated `randomly` or `sequentially` on execution, it depends on the plan file.

+2. [database/sql](https://golang.org/pkg/database/sql/) funcs usage is benchmarked by supporting below query execution:
+- prepare on initialization: query will be executed in prepared statement, which will only be created on initialization
+- prepare: prepared statement will be executed right before executing the query
+- SQL placholder usage
+- Plain query without SQL placeholder, possibly using Go formatting

 ## Quick Start

 Build